vis-kid/octopress_drafts_previewer/source/_posts/2015-07-01-bourbon-sass-introduction.md

 $ bourbon install
 ```

 This command generates a bourbon folder that contains the functions, mixins, helpers, settings, etc. that you need.
-Don’t touch this folder.
+I’d recommend that you don’t touch this folder.
 You will have a much better experience updating Bourbon in the future.

 #### Screenshot